 Although cotton is by far the most popular overall blanket choice, other fabrics like wool are just as popular and might be the number one choice in some countries.
 Let’s take a look at blanket choices in relation to age.

-Believe it or not, there are four different types of baby blankets, each with a unique function.
 They are receiving blankets, security blankets, swaddling blankets, and crib blankets.
 The size of each blanket type differs, and although they are all purpose-specific, most tend to end up as multi-purpose blankets.